 There has been no more telling moment in the past 100 days to illustrate this point than Trump’s proposed immigration ban, announced a mere eight days into his presidency.
 The executive order quickly sent many companies — particularly those in the tech sector — into a decision-making vortex, trying to determine what it meant for employees and their businesses, as well as how to calibrate a response to the controversial order.

-A focused conversation with the key decision makers within your organization to answer the following questions can help when the spotlight turns to your brand: What are your core values?
+When the spotlight turns to your brand, it’s helpful to have a focused conversation with the key decision makers in your organization to answer the following questions: What are your core values?
 How are you living them?
 What do your customers and employees expect from you?
-If that is the starting point for decisions you make as a brand – decision about whether to weigh in on the issue du jour, or to overhaul a company policy on any number of issues from diversity and inclusion, to sustainability and beyond – then those decisions get easier to make.
+If that is the starting point for decisions you make as a brand — a decision about whether to weigh in on the issue du jour, or to overhaul a company policy on any number of issues from diversity and inclusion, to sustainability and beyond — then those decisions get easier to make.

 For the companies that were most vocal against the immigration ban, those that fared best reputationally were the ones whose customers and employees immediately recognized the response as genuine and what they’d expect from the brand or company (even if they disagreed).